davekinkead/big-data-and-democracy/README.md

 status: outline
 ---

+Forthcoming in chapter in Big Data and Epistemic Justifications of Democracy, Routledge.

+## Abstract

 A stable democracy requires a shared identity and culture.
 Its citizens need to identify as one _demos_ lest it fracture and balkanise.
 This in turn necessitates some common communication network for political messages to be transmitted, understood, and evaluated by citizens.
 What demarcates one _demos_ from another then, is a function of the communication networks that connects the citizens of those _demoi_, allowing them to debate and persuade each other on the proper conduct of government.

 For the Greeks, their network was the Agora; for the Federalists, the newspaper; for us today, it is the internet.
 Until now, the physical nature of these communication networks has resulted in a trade off between the reach of a network and the ability to target and discriminate the content of a message on that network toward individual citizens.